 The Company and its Domestic Operating Subsidiaries will continue to explore other areas where they can assist communities to promote inclusive growth.
-They will also continue to help communities and the local and national government in ending the COVID-19 pandemic and show "Malasakit" beyond the new normal.

 Customer Management

 Customer Satisfaction

 This section is a material topic to the Company and its Domestic Operating Subsidiaries.
 They deploy various strategies such as Focus Group Discussions (FGDs), market studies to stay updated with customer preferences and keep abreast with the latest trends.
 However, due to the proprietary nature of this information, the results will not be disclosed, instead the relevant management approaches will be discussed in this section.